Castcs/hpc/hw1/README.md

 ## Testing

-To run your code on the cluster, you can use the generated `job-blocked` script like so:
+To run your code on the cluster, you can use the generated `job-xxxxxx` script like so:

 ```
 student@login04:~/hw1/build> sbatch job-blocked